Frank-Wolfe Optimization for Symmetric-NMF under Simplicial Constraint: Frank-Wolfe FOR SymNMF UNDER SIMPLICIAL CONSTRAINT

-Note that the only difference between \emph{SSymNMF-D} and \emph{SMEM-CP} lies in the range of the image space: the former asks for an embedding in $\Delta^{k-1}$ while the latter only asks for embedding to reside in $\RR_+^k$. \emph{SSymNMF-D} is therefore conjectured to be NP-hard as well, but this assertion has not been formally proved yet.
-A simple reduction from \emph{SMEM-CP} to \emph{SSymNMF-D} does not work: a ``yes'' answer to the former does not imply a ``yes'' answer to the latter.
+Note that the only difference between \textsf{SSymNMF} and \textsf{SMEMCP} lies in the range of the image space: the former asks for an embedding in $\Delta^{k-1}$ while the latter only asks for embedding to reside in $\RR_+^k$. \textsf{SSymNMF} is therefore conjectured to be NP-hard as well, but this assertion has not been formally proved yet.
+A simple reduction from \textsf{SMEMCP} to \textsf{SSymNMF} does not work: a ``yes'' answer to the former does not imply a ``yes'' answer to the latter.

-\subsection{Algorithm}
+\subsection{ALGORITHM}

 We list the pseudocode of the FW method in Alg.~\ref{alg:fw} and discuss how Alg.~\ref{alg:fw} can be efficiently applied and implemented to solve SSymNMF.
 We start by deriving the gradient of $f(W) = \frac{1}{4}||P - WW^T||_F^2$: